-The Magistrates Court Act of 1980 is a Parliamentary Act that sets out the rules and procedures that apply to the Magistrates’ Court.
+The Magistrates Court Act of 1980 is an Act of Parliament that sets out the rules and procedures that apply to the magistrates’ court.
 The 1980 version of the Act is a revision of its predecessor from 1952.
-The Magistrates Court Act is divided into 6 parts.
+It is divided into six parts.

 This part of the Act sets out the process for dealing with arrests and warrants for criminals.